I decided to try making handmade gift wrap because I got tired of spending so much of my gift budget on the wrapping supplies.

 Or decorate a girl's gift with hair ribbons or accessories.

-You may have more talent than I have for this idea, but I'm putting myself out here to give you some examples.
+You may have more talent than I have for this idea, but I'm putting myself out there to give you some examples.

-Another option is to use parchment paper if you already have it but it doesn’t work well with paints that contain a lot of water, like watercolors or diluted acrylics.
+Another option is to use parchment paper (if you already have it), but keep in mind, this idea it doesn’t work well with paints that contain a lot of water, like watercolors or diluted acrylics.

-Acrylic paint that hasn’t been diluted works fine, or if you don’t mind spending a little more time on it you can use crayons and markers.
+Undiluted acrylic paint works fine, or if you don’t mind spending a little more time on your project, you can use crayons and markers.

 The great thing about parchment paper is that you can trace designs if you aren’t keen on freehand doodling, drawing, or lettering.